appt-org/appt-website/src/data/code-samples/en/input-motion/swift-ui.md

 # Motion input - SwiftUI

 In SwiftUI, there is no built-in method to detect when a user shakes their device.
-However, you can easily create this functionality yourself by overriding the [`motionEnded`](https://developer.apple.com/documentation/uikit/uiresponder/1621090-motionended) method in UIWindow and setting up a custom notification.
+However, you can create this functionality yourself by overriding the [`motionEnded`](https://developer.apple.com/documentation/uikit/uiresponder/1621090-motionended) method in `UIWindow` and setting up a custom notification.

 A motion event should not be the only way to trigger actions.
 Make sure to provide a second way, such as a button, to trigger the same action.